-In 2022, Bell donated proceeds of the Bell Blue Box Program to WWF-Canada.
-The program was promoted primarily via retail store collection points and on social media encouraging customers to bring in old devices for recycling and to raise awareness for WWF-Canada's Regenerate Canada strategic plan.
+Since 2022, Bell has donated net proceeds of the Bell Blue Box Program to WWF-Canada.
+The campaign encourages customers to return old devices for recycling and raises awareness for WWF-Canada's Regenerate Canada strategic plan.

-INDUSTRY: Banking
+Banking

 Communications and awareness raising